parallella/parallella-hw/interrupts_connected/README.md

 June 2016

-Designed in the Parallel Programming Laboratory,
+Designed in the Parallel Systems Laboratory,
 The Faculty of Electrical Engineering,
 Technion Instittute of Technology.